TheLucasHenry/Block-all-connections-not-through-VPN/README.md

-# "Kill Switch" for Any VPN Project
+# "Kill Switch" for Any VPN

 **Instructions:**